DBAwesome01/host-plugins/README.md

 --

-To disable a broken plugin, add `"disabled": true`
+In its current state, our framework does not support the practice of hard deleting plugins.
+To disable/remove a broken plugin, add `"disabled": true`
 Example:
 ```
 	{